LambdaTest/junit-selenium-sample/README.md

 You would need to execute the below command in your terminal/cmd.

-## Running First Test

 <code>mvn test -P single</code>

 ## Configuring Desired Capabilities

 First step is to configure your test scripts to connect with LambdaTest Selenium automation gird.
-You would have to invoke of remote webdriver instead of the native browser webdrivers.
+You would have to invoke of remote WebDriver instead of the native browser WebDrivers.

-**Local Webdriver:**
+**Local WebDriver:**

 <code>FirefoxDriver driver = new FirefoxDriver():</code>

-You would have to change it remote webdriver and at the same time pass capabilities related to the browser, browser versions etc. In simple terms, it would look something like this:
+You would have to change it remote WebDriver and at the same time pass capabilities related to the browser, browser versions etc. In simple terms, it would look something like this:

 **Remote WebDriver:**
 ```